-Read this overview to familiarize yourself with the concept of CJA audiences.
+Read this overview to familiarize yourself with the concept of Customer Journey Analytics audiences.

 To create audiences, you have three ways to get started: